sunny-g/crypton/ansible/README.md

 machine, ports 80 and 443.
 So if a cryptondev.local site makes references to URLs not served by that machine (such as Google fonts, jquery, etc.) the proxy will disallow those and the page won't work correctly.
-This will remind you not to make create references to 3rd party javascript anyway. :)
+This will remind you not to create references to 3rd party javascript anyway. :)

 Sometimes it is helpful to use multiple browsers running with different profiles.